zunicd/Language-of-Proteins/notebooks/modelling/README.md

 | AMP | mt\_avg\_lr           | 0.94            | 0.94         |
 | DBP | dlm\_max\_rf          | 0.88            | 0.88           |

-The difference between best and worst performer was 6-8%.
+The difference between the best and worst performing models was 6-8%.

 Because the datasets are well balanced, accuracy and f1_macro are pretty much the same.

-### Top 10 Performers
+### Top 10 Performing Pipelines

-We analyzed top 10 performers for each class and collected data in the table below:
+We analyzed top 10 performing `pipelines` for each class and collected data in the table below:

 | Task | Data Size (train, test) | dlm  | mt   | esm1b | esm1v | avg  | max  | sum  | xgb  | svm  | lr   | rf   |
 | ---- | ----------------------- | ---- | ---- | ----- | ----- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |